Timothy Woods

 We used to recommend some beef jerky as a carnivore diet meal, but it's really difficult to get some with no high additives, spices, and even sugar thrown in.

-Foods You Can’t Eat On The Carnivore Diet:
+Foods You Can’t Eat On The Carnivore Diet

 food list for carnivore diet

 When you're sticking to a 100% carnivore diet meal plan, then the list of foods you cannot take in is a lot longer than what you can eat.
-But there are a few common mistakes people make when on a carnivore diet that can be easily avoided.
+However, there are a few common mistakes people make when on a carnivore diet that can be easily avoided.

 So, the simple rule for a zero-carb diet is that if the foods didn't come from an animal, then it's not allowed.
-But, be careful and pay close attention to the hidden ingredients.
+But be careful and pay close attention to the hidden ingredients.

 1. Processed Meats

 Salami, sausages, and beef jerky are highly off-limit foods on a carnivore diet.
-You may think these processed meats are counted as snacks on your carnivore diet list, but it doesn't.
+You may think these processed meats are counted as snacks on your carnivore diet food list, but it doesn't.
 Unless you can verify from your local butcher that it doesn't have high additive content, then it's okay.

 Most products you can buy in supermarkets have added grain, flour, and prohibited sauces, which is unacceptable while on this meat-only diet.